XC-Li/Parallel_CellularAutomaton_Wildfire/README.md

 If the program failed to import these two packages, then it will automatically run in pure text mode.

 ## Usage

+### Run the code:
+Clone the code from github using:`git clone https://github.com/XC-Li/Parallel_CellularAutomaton_Wildfire.git`
+After loading the module(openmpi and python), you can use `mpirun -n [n] python Parallel_Wild_Fire.py` to run this code.
+You can specify the number of workers in `n` if you have multiple CPU.

 ### Easiest place to change
 This program is carefully designed, so the places you can change is very few.
 The easiest part to change is surrounded by `-----Quick Change-----`.